-MANUAL CINEMA combines handmade shadow puppetry, cinematic motifs, and live sound manipulation to create immersive theatrical stories.
-Using overhead projectors, paper puppets, actors in silhouette, and a live band, Manual Cinema transforms the experience of attending the cinema and imbues it with liveness, ingenuity, and theatricality.
+MANUAL CINEMA is a performance collective, design studio, and film/ video production company founded in 2010 by Drew Dir, Sarah Fornace, Ben Kauffman, Julia Miller, and Kyle Vegter.
+Manual Cinema combines handmade shadow puppetry, cinematic techniques, and innovative sound and music to create immersive stories for stage and screen.
+Using vintage overhead projectors, multiple screens, puppets, actors, live feed cameras, multi-channel sound design, and a live music ensemble, Manual Cinema transforms the experience of attending the cinema and imbues it with liveness, ingenuity, and theatricality.

 SARAH FORNACE is a choreographer, performer, and narrative theorist based in Chicago.
 Her interests include: narrative structure, theories of time, non-verbal storytelling, spectacle, and interactions with (in)animate objects.
 She has choreographed fights and stunts for Depaul University, Court Theatre, Red Orchid Theatre, Steppenwolf’s Garage Rep. series, The New Colony, Adventure Stage, and elsewhere.
 She has performed with Redmoon, Lookingglass Theatre Company, Collaboraction, and Babes with Blades.
 Sarah has been a member of Blair Thomas and Company (puppetry) and Boum Twa (ladder acrobatics).
 She is also a member of Cirque du Soliel’s artist database.
 She currently teaches movement at Columbia College Chicago.

 JULIA MILLER specializes in the tactile and movement arts.
-She is a director, performer, puppeteer, choreographer, and graphic designer.
-Manual Cinema provides her with an outlet for many artistic impulses, including but not limited to breathing life into the inanimate, making delicate small things, and dressing up.
+She is a director, puppeteer, and graphic designer.
+Manual Cinema provides her with an outlet for many artistic impulses, including but not limited to breathing life into the inanimate, making delicate small things, and telling stories without words.
 She holds a BFA in Theatre Arts from Boston University and has studied professionally under Teatro Punto, Familie Flöz, and Double Edge Theatre.